Trusted Vedic Astrology Platform

 Discipline, Longevity, Masses, Karma, Delays

-Shani is a Tamas Graha associated with the slowest visible orbital speed — approximately 2.5 years per Rashi.
-Its transit over the natal Moon (Sade Sati), over the sign immediately before and after the natal Moon sign, is the single most discussed transit period in popular Jyotish — a 7.5-year window during which the Moon-lord of the chart receives heightened structural pressure requiring disciplined reorientation.
+Shani is a Tamas Graha with the slowest visible orbital speed — approximately 2.5 years per Rashi.
+Its transit over the natal Moon across three consecutive signs (Sade Sati) is the most discussed 7.5-year transit period in popular Jyotish — demanding disciplined reorientation in Moon-governed life areas.

 ExaltationTula 20° (Libra 20°)